kaaproject/kaa/doc/Programming-guide/Getting-started/index.md

 ### Networking

-By default, Kaa Sandbox components are accessible from the localhost.
-But if you  want to share KaaSandbox in the local network  you need to reconfigure the network interface for this virtual machine.
+By default, Kaa Sandbox components are accessible from a host machine.
+But if you want to share Kaa Sandbox in the local network you need to reconfigure the network interface for this virtual machine in [Bridge mode](https://www.virtualbox.org/manual/ch06.html#network_bridged).
 Once the virtual box is available to devices on your local/test network, you need to change Sandbox host/IP on [web UI](#kaa-sandbox-web-ui) or execute the script on Sandbox.

 <ul class="nav nav-tabs">
   <li class="active"><a data-toggle="tab" href="#Sandbox-web-ui">Sandbox web UI</a></li>